beeware/toga/docs/reference/plugins/image_plugins.rst

     myimage_subclass = "togax_myimage.MyImageSubclassConverter"
     myimage = "togax_myimage.MyImageConverter"

-  If the base class's converter is listed first, the subclass converter will never be used.
+  If the base class's converter is listed first, the subclass's converter will never be used.